chrfrenning/chrfrenning/README.md

 😄 Pronouns: he/him

+⏱️ Work: Sovereignty and Resilience

-🌱 I’m currently learning: Using the CLIP model
+🌱 Research: I’m currently learning: 1D CNNs for medical signal data

-🔭 I’m currently working on ZenTransfer, an open source tool for pro photographers
+🔭 Hobby: I’m currently working on ZenTransfer, an open source tool for pro photographers

 📫 How to reach me: @chph0877 on Discord, email me on christopher@frenning.com, or call me on +41 (0) 76 518 0877.